jing-s-zhong/Automated-Data-Aggregation-1-Data-Aggregator/README.md

 Target_Table | Property | Which summary data needs this source Source_Table | Property | The source data table name
-Pattern_Default | Property | Default granularity of the data in source table Parttern_Flexible | Property | Allow multi-granularities exist in one table Data_Available_Time | Property | The timestamp of the committed source data Data_Check_Schedule | Property | Timestamp of the last check of availability Transformation | Method | A query or view to refactor the data format
+Pattern_Default | Property | Default granularity of the data in source table Pattern_Flexible | Property | Allow multi-granularities exist in one table Data_Available_Time | Property | The timestamp of the committed source data Data_Check_Schedule | Property | Timestamp of the last check of availability Transformation | Method | A query or view to refactor the data format